openkfw/TruBudget/doc/wiki/User-Guide/Projects/Subproject.md

 **Description:**

-Create a new subproject defining title, comment, currency and budget.
+Create a new subproject defining title, comment, currency, budget, validator and workflowitem type.

 **Notes:**